 - 1. The Agency may award tax credits remaining from the geographic set-asides to the next highest scoring eligible new construction application(s) in the East, Central, and West regions and/or one or more eligible rehabilitation applications.
-The Agency may also carry forward any amount of tax credits to the next year. - An owner who received an award of 9% tax credits in 2023 or prior 2021 or 2022 is eligible to receive an allocation of 20242025 tax credits equal to or less than the amount of the original tax credits awarded to the project.
-The Owner must request an allocation of 20242025 credits between November 1, 20243 and December 31, 20243.
-The allocation will not count against the 20242025 Principal limit.
+The Agency may also carry forward any amount of tax credits to the next year. - 2.
+An owner who received an award of 9% tax credits in 2021 or 2022 is eligible to receive an allocation of 2024 tax credits equal to or less than the amount of the original tax credits awarded to the project.
+The Owner must request an allocation of 2024 credits between November 1, 2023 and December 31, 2023.
+The allocation will not count against the 2024 Principal limit.